 Elizabeth Freeman died in February 14, 1675/76 in Sandwich.

 Edmund Freeman died in Sandwich in 1682.
-He was age 92 at the time of his death, the last of the Ten Men From Saugus.
+He was age 86 at the time of his death, the last of the Ten Men From Saugus.
 He is buried on what was his land in Sandwich, next to his wife Elizabeth.
-It is the oldest known burying place in Sandwich and their graves marked by large rocks, referred to as the Saddle and Pillion.
+It is the oldest known burying place in Sandwich and their graves are marked by large rocks, referred to as the Saddle and Pillion.
 The site is 1.25 miles west of Town Hall.

 Will dated 21 Jun 1682, proved 2 Nov 1682.
 Names sons Edmond, John, Edward Perry (likely his stepdaughter’s husband), daughter Elizabeth Ellis, grandsons Mattias Freeman and Thomas Paddy.
 Children had already been sharing his estate through grants before his death.